learn-co-curriculum/dsc-project-submissions-live/README.md

 ### URL Submission in Canvas

 There is an additional Canvas assignment where you will just enter the URL for your project's GitHub repository.
-This is listed in the "Phase X Milestones" module in this course as "Phase X Final Project - GitHub Repository URL."
+This is listed in the "Phase X Milestones" module in this course as "Phase X Project - GitHub Repository URL."

 ## Project Review